qtalr/lab-01/README.md

 ### Getting started

 1. Create a Quarto document using the RStudio toolbar
-  - Provide the title: "Lab 01: Academic writing with Quarto"
+  - Provide the title: "Lab 01: Crafting scholarly documents"
   - Provide the author: \<Your Name\>
 2. Render the Quarto document (without changes)
   - Click the 'Render' button on the RStudio toolbar